-Market Relevance in the Digital Economy Amazon, which began as an online bookseller is now the most feared competitor in e-commerce and cloud computing across all categories.
-It is not only the fastest growing e-commerce re tailer but it has also become an enabler for many retailers looking to expand their distribution into online channels.
-Amazon's technology and cost advantage in next day shipping is reshaping what is today known as omni-channel retailing, the convergence of bricks & mortar retail with e-commerce.
-Alphabet's google search engine to dominate with over 60% market share.
-The company's YouTube franchise continues to be the dominant player in online video and has developed a profitable business model.
-For Alphabet this is not enough and it uses its financial strength and competitive edge in computing power to invest in innovations such as self-driving car technologies under its Waymo division.
-Paypal, is another example of a company which began as a payment software supplier largely captive to its former parent ,Ebay to redefining digital payments for banks and credit card issuer.
-In 1999 it largely invented digital wallet and in 2013 it acquired Venmo, which is now a market share leader in peer-to-peer to peer cash payments.
-CVS Health, which stood for for Consumer Value Stores in 1963 when it was founded.
-It continues transforming traditonal pharmacies to a full service omni-channel 'minute clinics', enabling doctors and pharmacists to interact with patients via their smartphones and being able to recommend treatments such as vaccines.
-Specialty retailers like CostCo, Home Depot and newcomer Ulta Beauty, have successfully defended their bricks and mortar businesses in the digital age.
-These companies have found a way to create a competitive moat around their stores by creating a shopping experience that cannot be replicated online.
-CostCo's has created a unique shopping experience among its growing membership due to its scavenger hunt-like experience for its customers.
-Shoppers go to CostCo not only to get a good deal, but to discover new products from high end jewelry to the newest flat panel TV.
-Home Depot's industry leading profit margins and market share are driven by the quality of its service and by selling products like lumber and appliances which cannot easily be sold online.
-Ulta Beauty is quickly taking market share from traditional beauty salons and cosmetics retailers by focusing on the highly lucrative "beauty enthusiast".
-Ulta's innovative loyalty program rewarding high volume shoppers both in its stores and online, produces industry leading unit growth.
+Market Relevance in the Digital Economy

+Amazon, which began as an online bookseller, is now the most feared competitor in ecommerce and cloud computing across all categories.
+It is not only the fastest growing ecommerce retailer, but it has become an enabler for many retailers looking to expand distribution into online channels.
+Amazon's technology and cost advantage in next-day shipping is reshaping what is today known as omni-channel retailing, the convergence of brick and mortar retail with e-commerce.
+Alphabet's Google search engine dominates internet exploration with over 60% market share.
+The company's YouTube franchise continues to be dominant player in online video and has developed a profitable business model.
+For Alphabet, this is not enough.
+It uses its financial strength and competitive edge in computing power to invest in innovations such as self-driving car technologies under its Waymo division.

+Paypal, is another example of a company that began as a payment software supplier largely captive to eBay, its former parent.
+It is now redefining digital payments for banks and credit card issuers.
+In 1999, it largely invented the digital wallet, and in 2013 it acquired Venmo, which is now a market share leader in peer-to-peer cash payments CVS Health stood for for Consumer Value Stores when it was founded in 1963.
+It transformed its traditional pharmacy to full service omni-channel 'minute-clinics,' enabling doctors and pharmacists to schedule vaccine appointments and interact with patients via their smartphones as well as provide vaccines at their physical locations.

+Speciality retailers like Costco, Home Depot and newcomer Ulta Beauty, have successfully defended their brick and mortar businesses in the digital age.
+These companies have found a way to create a competitive moat around their stores by creating a shopping expierence that cannot be replicated online.
+Costco has created a unique shopping expierence among its growing membership by providing a scavenger hunt-like experience for its customers.
+Shoppers go to Costco not only to get a good deal, but to discover new products from high-end jewlery to the newest flat panel TV.
+Home Depot's industry leading profit margins and market share are driven by the quality of its service by selling products like lumber and appliances which cannot easily be sold online.
+Ulta Beauty is quickly taking market share from traditional beauty salons and cosmetics retailers by focusing on the highly lucrative "beauty enthusiast."
+Ulta's innovative loyalty program rewarding high volume shoppers, both in stores and online, produces industry leading unit growth.